Marcelckp/Algo_and_Ds/DynamicProgramming/KnapSack.md

 ## Approach

 1. **Recursive Solution**: Solve the problem by considering each item and deciding whether to include it in the knapsack or not.

 2. **Dynamic Programming**: Use a 2D table to store the maximum value for each weight capacity and item combination.
+This makes it a **2D DP problem**, as the solution depends on two variables: the current item index and the remaining capacity.

 ## Code Example